Gamdias Hermes RGB review

 Limited backlighting controls from keyboard.

-The Gamdias Hermes RGB mechanical keyboard is a new mechanical keyboard for gamers that features clicky Kailh Blue switches and RGB backlighting effects.
+The Gamdias Hermes RGB mechanical keyboard is a new mechanical keyboard for gaming that features clicky Kailh Blue switches and RGB backlighting effects.
 It’s priced comparatively to the Corsair STRAFE RGB.
+If you’re unfamiliar with Gamdias, they make gaming PC peripherals such as mouses, headphones and mechanical keyboards.
+The Hermes RGB mechanical keyboard has been an excellent RGB keyboard to review.
+Check out my unboxing and review below.

 Gamdias Hermes RGB Unboxing